jappavoo/UndertheCovers/README.md

 ### The Makefile

-The top-level [Makefile](Makefile) of this repository automates the tasks of building and publishing the content html versions.
+The top-level [Makefile](Makefile) of this repository automates the tasks of building and publishing the content as html versions.

 Running `make` on its own or running `make help` will list the supported targets and briefly state what each does.